High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging: Implementation gates

 \section{Implementation gates}

 The gates in Table~\ref{tab:gates} provide a concrete mapping between subsystem performance and the overall range error budget in Eq.~(\ref{eq:budget}) and the covariance decomposition in Eq.~(\ref{eq:covsplit}).
 The SNR requirement on the fine (GHz) tone ensures that the photon--statistical term $\sigma_{R,{\rm shot}}(T)$ remains at or below $0.10$~mm on $T = 30$--$100$~s windows, i.e.\ comfortably below the atmospheric and instrumental allocations.
 The bound on the rms internal--reference phase directly limits the residual instrumental contribution $\sigma_{R,{\rm inst}}(T)$, while the constraint on $|\dot f_m|$---or explicit correction via Eq.~(\ref{eq:slew})---keeps oscillator--induced range--rate biases far below the target band for $\sigma_{v_r}$.
-Elevation and seeing cuts control the atmospheric term $\sigma_{R,{\rm atm}}(T)$, and the differential toggling cadence is chosen so that the differential atmospheric variance in Eq.~(\ref{eq:diffatm}) remains in the tens--of--micrometers regime for $\theta \lesssim 0.1^\circ$.
-Together, these gates realize the representative allocations \(\sigma_{R,{\rm shot}},\sigma_{R,{\rm atm}},\sigma_{R,{\rm inst}}\) quoted in Eq.~(\ref{eq:budget}).
+Elevation and seeing cuts control the absolute atmospheric term \(\sigma_{R,\rm atm}(T)\).
+Differential sequencing controls slow drift and return-path assignment; it is not a frozen-turbulence assumption.
+The residual differential atmosphere is still evaluated from Eq.~\eqref{eq:diffatm} and carried in \(C(T)\).
+Together, these gates realize the representative allocations \(\sigma_{R,\rm shot}\), \(\sigma_{R,\rm atm}\), and \(\sigma_{R,\rm inst}\) quoted in Eq.~(\ref{eq:budget}).

 In practice, these implementation gates can be organized into a simple run--book: (i) a commissioning phase in which each gate is tested and demonstrated independently (e.g.\ tone SNR on a bright terrestrial retroreflector, internal--reference stability in closed--loop operation, oscillator characterization); (ii) an initial operations phase targeting $\sigma_R\simeq 0.2$--0.5\,mm on 10--100\,s windows; and (iii) a mature phase in which site, hardware, and CONOPS are tuned to approach the 0.05--0.10\,mm design goal and the differential performance bands in Sec.~\ref{sec:perf}.